Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 • Mittens or gloves

-• Thick socks or lined shoes
+• Thick socks or insulated shoes

-• Blanket or footmuff for the baby carriage
+• Blanket or footmuff for the stroller

 What should you consider for outdoor activities in winter?